mcaliman/mcaliman.github.io/_posts/en/programming/2016-01-13-state-pattern-java-examples.md

 context.setState(deletedState);
 context.execute();
 ```
-If a new behaviour or state is to be added, we must design a
+If a new behavior or state is to be added, we must design a
 new class that implements `State`.

 What disadvantages can there be in adopting this pattern?